 Wedding Photos: Some Other Ideas

 It’s becoming very popular in the United States to do ‘first looks’ before the ceremony and do the formal photos before the ceremony too.
-You can read more info about first looks from one of my favourite wedding photographers, Jasmine Star, here.
 It has to be noted though that weddings in the US generally start later on in the day while UK weddings start a good bit earlier.
 So this might not always be a viable option!
 Though it worked out perfectly for Annie & Catherine below as they were getting ready at the same location – too cute!!

 We can assist you in choosing the right images, backgrounds and poses for your wedding photos – whether they are traditional shots or something a little bit more quirky.
-Take a look at our favourite wedding photos from some the loveliest wedding projects we’ve worked on!
+Take a look at our favourite wedding photos from some of the loveliest weddings we’ve worked on!